Speech Therapy For Right Hemisphere Brain Damage

 Right hemisphere brain damage can cause a variety of symptoms that can range in severity, depending on the site and extent of your brain injury.

-Symptoms of right hemisphere brain damage on language include:
+In addition to the ones we previously listed, symptoms of right hemisphere brain damage on language include:

 • Unilateral neglect, or the inability to see objects towards your left side

-• Impaired judgment and reasoning
+• Judgment and reasoning difficulties

 • Difficulty with problem solving